shyamsridhar123/generative-ai-for-beginners-experimentpod/04-prompt-engineering-fundamentals/README.md

 For our assignment, we'll be using a Jupyter Notebook with exercises you can complete interactively.
 You can also extend the Notebook with your own Markdown and Code cells to explore ideas and techniques on your own.

-### To get started, fork the repo, then

-- (Recommended) Launch GitHub Codespaces
-- (Alternatively) Clone the repo to your local device and use it with Docker Desktop
-- (Alternatively) Open the Notebook with your preferred Notebook runtime environment.

-### Next, configure your environment variables

-- Copt the `.env.copy` file in repo root to `.env` and fill in the `OPENAI_API_KEY` value.
-You can find your API Key in your [OpenAI Dashboard](https://beta.openai.com/account/api-keys?WT.mc_id=academic-105485-koreyst).

 ### Next, open the Jupyter Notebook